HomesAce logoHomesAce

 Big Cost Savings

 The average appliance repair costs $150 to $400 versus $800 to $3,000 for replacement.
-If the appliance has 5 plus years of life left, repair almost always wins on cost.
+If the appliance has 5 plus years of life left, repair may be the lower-cost option.

 Avoid Disposal Hassle